MakeMeSenpai/titanic_data_sorting/README.md

 | **Completion** | Did not complete the challenges | Solved all challenges | Solved stretch challenges |
 | **Code quality** | Does not follow coding best practice, the style inconsistent | Code is consistently styled and follows coding best practice, you used a linter | Code reviewed by peer |

-### Learing Objectives
+### Learning Objectives

-Evaluate your knowledge of the learning objectives agains the rubic below.
+Evaluate your knowledge of the learning objectives against the rubric below.

 | Aspect | Does not meet | Meets | Exceeds |
 |:-------|:--------------|:------|:--------|